People Operations Leader

 Most turnover is preventable.

-People leadership is the job, not a side effect of it.
+People leadership is the job, not a side effect.

 Becca Garvin